dart-lang/language/resources/type-system/inference.md

 - Let `m_1` be the result of performing expression inference on `e_1`, in context `_`, and then coercing the result to type `Object`.

-- _It follows, from the soundness invariant of coercions, that the static type of `m_1` is guaranteed to be a subtype of `Object`.
+- _It follows, from the soundness of coercions, that the static type of `m_1` is guaranteed to be a subtype of `Object`.
 That is, `null` will never be thrown._

 - Let `m` be `throw m_1`. _Soundness follows from the fact that `throw m_1` never evaluates to a value._